top of page

 While Colin Smythe opted to use the same artwork as the paperbacks, they didn’t replicate the design.

 Corgi had planned in the boxes, as seen above, that would house the text on the front, spine and back of the book.
-As we have seen, Kirby planned his compositions to accomodate these devices, keeping certain areas clear of detail and centring action for how he knew it would be framed by these later additions.
+As we have seen, Kirby arranged his compositions to accomodate these devices, keeping certain areas clear of detail and centring action for how he knew it would be framed by these later additions.

 The trouble was, that kind of design wouldn’t do for a hardback.
 Corgi’s look with its inset text boxes was a distinctly ‘paperbacky’ approach.
 While paperbacks were allowed to look more like the packaging of a commercial product, hardbacks were – and to some extent still are – supposed to lean more towards the handsome, decorative object.
 Hardbacks, the form in which novels debut, are supposed to look bespoke, whole and new.
-Whereas part of a paperback's basic identity is in being the 'later, cheapter' spin-off from the ur-edition.
+Whereas part of a paperback's basic identity is in being the 'later, cheaper' spin-off from the ur-edition.

 The practical upshot here being: on a hardback you really gotta place text directly over the art.